smisurda/knockout-js-example/README.md

 # knockout-js-example
-A short example project to test functionality of Knockout.JS
+A proof of concept timekeeping application to test the usage and functionality of Knockout.JS.